mozilla/data-docs/src/cookbooks/client_guidelines.md

 # Client Implementation Guidelines for Experiments

+**Note**: This guidance is useful for implementing Normandy experiments.
+To ship experiments with the Nimbus platform, please see the guidance for engineers at <https://experimenter.info/>.

 There are three supported approaches for enabling experimental features for Firefox:

 - [Firefox Prefs](#prefs)